-This is good news because not all states are able to offer assistance to first time home buyers.
 The state agency which maintains this program for Pennsylvania is the Pennsylvania Housing Finance Agency and the name of the program is "HOMEstead".

 Applicants can obtain up to a $10,000 loan to use toward your down payment and closing costs.
 This is actually a loan, but carries no payments until the house is sold or title is transferred.

 Additionally, this loan has a zero percent interest rate.
 Basically, you are getting a grant of the interest.
 Over time the loan can be forgiven, but you must stay in the home for that to happen.

 There is also a program called the "Keystone Advantage Assistance Loan Program."
 Along with this program is assistance of up to 4% of the purchased price (with a maximum of $6,000) that can be used for the closing costs or the down payment.
 Now it is a loan that has to be paid back.
 The nice thing it is zero percent, but you will have to pay it back in 10 years.

 You may also want to investigate their "PHFA Mortgage Credit" program.
 This allows you to claim a tax credit on your tax return.
 It's always good to put more money in your pocket!